How to turn your spare room into an inviting retreat for guests

-Transforming your spare bedroom (AKA the "dumping ground") into a space that’s not only fit for visitors but also scores high in the style stakes takes a little effort, but if guests wake up on Christmas morning refreshed, relaxed and ready to enjoy the festivities, then it’s time well spent.
+Transforming your spare bedroom – AKA the ‘dumping ground’ – into a space that’s not only fit for visitors but also scores high in the style stakes takes a little effort, but if guests wake up on Christmas morning refreshed, relaxed and ready to enjoy the festivities, then it’s time well spent.
+Try our top tips…

 Go back to basics

-Check the duvet has plenty of loft (meaning it feels well filled) and is warm enough and pillows are nice and plump.
+Check the duvet has plenty of loft (meaning it feels well filled) and is warm enough, and pillows are nice and plump.
 Replace any that have seen better days, shopping for pillow and mattress protectors at the same time.
-'Make the bed with a warm duvet,' says Penny Wilson, Partner & Assistant Buyer, Filled Bedding & Children’s Rooms.
-'A 10.5-tog duvet is generally a great year-round duvet, but a 13.5-tog one will provide additional warmth if it’s particularly cold this Christmas.
-If you’re looking to replace your guest duvet, then go all-seasons – it will provide three tog sizes in one, perfect if you have guests visiting all year round.'
+‘Make the bed with a warm duvet,’ says Penny Wilson, Partner & Assistant Buyer, Filled Bedding & Children’s Rooms.
+‘A 10.5-tog duvet is generally a great year-round duvet, but a 13.5-tog one will provide additional warmth if it’s particularly cold this Christmas.
+If you’re looking to replace your guest duvet, then go all-seasons – it will provide three tog sizes in one, perfect if you have guests visiting all year round.’
+Read our buyer's guide to choosing a duvet and pillow.

 ‘Dress the bed with four pillows,’ Penny adds, ‘using two medium and two soft pillows, so you cater for all body shapes and sleepers.’

-Luxurious throws and blankets also allow guests to tailor their bedding so they are comfortable whatever the temperature.
-Choose a luxe velvet quilt and team with a lightweight throw.
-Rich colours such as teal, ink and emerald are a sophisticated update for all-white bed linen, while a hero cushion will also add to the wow factor.
+Throws and blankets also allow guests to tailor their bedding so they are comfortable whatever the temperature.
+Choose a luxe bedspread and team with a lightweight throw.
+Rich colours such as teal, ink and emerald are a sophisticated update for all-white bed linen, while a hero cushion or two will also add to the wow factor.

 If space is tight, look for compact pieces, like a freestanding mirror with storage behind.
 No bedside table?
-Then repurpose a stool or a chair for the festive period.
+Then repurpose a stool, pouffe or a chair for the festive period.
 Make space in the wardrobe for guests to hang up clothes, kitting it out with a few wooden or padded coat hangers for Christmas Day party outfits.
+If a wall is looking a bit bland, then hang a set of wall shelves, giving space for guests to keep wash bags etc.

 Pile up super-soft towels